DeepForgeSeal: Latent Space-Driven Semi-Fragile Watermarking for Deepfake Detection Using Adversarial Reinforcement Learning: Related Work

 \subsection{Watermarking Approaches for Deepfake Detection}

 Passive deepfake detection refers to techniques that analyse the media without requiring any prior knowledge of the generation process or embedding of security features such as watermarks.
-These approaches have demonstrated remarkable performance over the past decade, primarily by identifying artefacts introduced during the deepfake generation process, such as unsynchronised lip movements \cite{haliassos2021lips}, irregular facial landmarks \cite{agarwal2019protecting}, or physiological inconsistencies like abnormal blood oxygen concentration \cite{fernandes2019predicting}.
+These approaches have demonstrated remarkable performance over the past decade, primarily by identifying artefacts introduced during the deepfake generation process.
+Examples include unsynchronised lip movements \cite{haliassos2021lips}, irregular facial landmarks \cite{agarwal2019protecting}, or physiological inconsistencies like abnormal blood oxygen concentration \cite{fernandes2019predicting}.
+Other forensic methods extend this idea by using deep neural networks to recognise the sequence of image manipulation operations applied to media \cite{liao2020robust}.
 However, their effectiveness is inherently tied to the presence of such artefacts, which vary depending on the generation technique used.
 Consequently, the generalisability of these detectors to novel or unseen deepfake generation methods remains limited.
 Moreover, the rapid evolution of deepfake technologies poses a significant challenge to maintaining detection robustness, raising concerns about the long-term reliability of passive detection strategies.
 Such limitations have led to the development of proactive deepfake detection approaches, with watermarking being a prominent example.
 This technique embeds invisible signals into benign images before any manipulation occurs.
 These signals act as verification markers, enabling systems to actively determine whether the content has been tampered with based on the presence and integrity of the embedded watermark.